PWR 2AG: The Rhetoric of Film Criticism

 Delivery of Research

-(10-minute oral presentation with appropriate multimedia support) In this second presentation to the class, you'll present the argument you've developed about your research-based argument, further developing your oral presentation skills in delivery and visual aids, such as Powerpoint.
+(10-minute oral presentation with appropriate multimedia support): In this second presentation to the class, you'll present the argument you've developed about your research-based argument, further developing your oral presentation skills in delivery and visual aids, such as a slide deck and clips from your film.

-(a storyboard for a videographic essay) For this assignment, you’ll outline a videographic essay in the form of a storyboard, juxtaposing text and image to provide commentary on the film’s scenes you've analyzed.
+(a storyboard for a videographic essay): For this assignment, you’ll outline a videographic essay in the form of a storyboard, interweaving and juxtaposing text and image and sound to provide commentary on the film’s scenes you've analyzed.